Vir-Multiplicis/ai-frameworks/adversarial-convergence/AC-business-consultancy-demonstration.md

 This is Example 2 of 3 in the AC demonstration series.
 Example 1 covered geopolitics.
 Example 3 will cover policy analysis.

 This demonstration accompanies the Medium article **"Building More Truthful and Stable AI With Adversarial Convergence"** by Vir Multiplicis.
-[Read the full article here.]([Read full article here.](https://medium.com/@socal21st.oc/building-more-truthful-and-stable-ai-with-adversarial-convergence-66ece2dff9f6?postPublishedType=repub))
+[Read full article here](https://medium.com/@socal21st.oc/building-more-truthful-and-stable-ai-with-adversarial-convergence-66ece2dff9f6?postPublishedType=repub))

 ---